 Can I take part of the course online?

 We currently do not offer any of our courses online.
 Come to the beautiful Kootenays for our 4-6 month program!
 Homestay or student housing options are available.

 Can I do this program part-time?

-We highly recommend that you take the program fulltime and complete it in the four month semester.
-However, it’s possible to take some courses one Fall and then complete the program in subsequent Falls.
+We highly recommend that you take the program full time and complete it in the four month semester.
+However, it’s possible to take some courses one fall and then complete the program in subsequent semesters.